cpske/ISP/assignment/week10/auth-exercise.md

             ... # same as original code
 ```

+### 3.4 In the `todo_index` view, display only todo owned by the current user

-4.4 In the `todo_index`, you should filter the todos to that the `todo_list` only contains todo owned by the current user.
+Filter the todos to that the `todo_list` only contains todo owned by the current user, using `request.user`.

+You only need a small change to the code.
 Try to do it yourself.

-4.5 Modify the "done" view.
+### 3.5 Modify the "done" view tp verify user owns the todo

-The user must be authenticated and own the todo he is trying to modify.
+In the `done_todo` view, the user must be authenticated and he must be the owner of the todo he is trying to modify.

 ```python
 #todo: require login to access this view
 def done_todo(request, todo_id: int):